Deciding to file bankruptcy can be a tough decision.

 Your good intentions to repay creditors may just end up substituting Uncle Sam as a tax creditor in place of your existing creditors.

-Can you avoid bankruptcy with outside help:
+Can you avoid bankruptcy with outside help

 They can help you make a budget and negotiate a repayment plan that may include a reduced or even zero interest rate on your existing debt.
-Creditors generally cease collection actions against those participating in CCC plans.

 These plans usually work best when the debt is primarily credit card debt.

-CCC counselors sometimes exclude non dischargeable tax debt from the repayment plan, leaving the consumer paying unsecured, dischargeable credit card debt while non-dischargeable taxes or delinquent support go unpaid.
+Debt counselors sometimes exclude non dischargeable tax debt from the repayment plan, leaving the consumer paying unsecured, dischargeable credit card debt while non-dischargeable taxes or delinquent support go unpaid.

 That approach seldom gets the debtor the relief needed.

-Debt settlement plans seldom work.
+Debt settlement plans seldom work

 The media is full of ads for debt settlement schemes: send us a regular payment instead and we’ll negotiate a deal with your creditors.